awsdocs/amazon-ecs-developer-guide/doc_source/ecs-gpu.md

 Before you begin working with GPUs on Amazon ECS, be aware of the following considerations:
 + Your clusters can contain a mix of GPU and non\-GPU container instances\.
 + When running a task or creating a service, you can use instance type attributes when configuring task placement constraints to ensure which of your container instances the task is launched on\.
-This will enable you to effectively use your resources\.
+By doing this, you can more effectively use your resources\.
 For more information, see [Amazon ECS task placement](task-placement.md)\.

   The following example launches a task on a `p2.xlarge` container instance in your default cluster\.